World Sight Day Lesson

-October 10 is a designated day to raise awareness about visual impairment.
+October 10 is World Sight Day to raise awareness about visual impairment.

 This year, Mr Kuriyama, who works at a special needs school for the visually impaired visited our school to share his experiences about being visually impaired and living with a guide dog.